energypop/energypop/README.md

 </ul>

 ### Languages
-I'm able to communicate in both English [US] and Spanish [ES].
+I'm able to communicate in both English and Spanish.
 If we mean computer languages, my current stack looks like this

 [![Tech stack](https://skillicons.dev/icons?i=html,css,js,php,bash,powershell,git,github)](https://skillicons.dev)
 ### A goal for the future